 Association management software (AMS), sometimes referred to as membership software, can be a daunting product to wrap your head around.
-There are so many options in the marketplace and so many different areas of functionality that the software can improve – including website, event registration, dues invoicing, online communities, reporting and much more.
-Combine that with all the other responsibilities most association staff are required to spend day-to-day time on and it becomes clear why it’s so easy to fall into the pattern of simply re-using whatever outdated or inefficient mechanisms are already in place for that functionality.
+There are so many options in the marketplace and so many different areas of functionality that association management software can improve – including your website, event registration, dues invoicing, online communities, reporting and more.

 What is Association Management Software?

 Let’s begin by answering the first question about AMS – what is it?
 At its most basic level, an AMS is software that serves as the database of record for all of an association’s member data.
 It aggregates all the membership information an association collects and manages as it carries out the administrative and programming functions that further its mission.
 An AMS will also typically either integrate directly into your association’s website, or will in fact include its own website, so that members can engage with the association directly through the software using actions like registering for events, making a donation, and posting in an online forum.

 Association Management Software Saves Members and Staff Time

 From your staff’s perspective, using an AMS to manage membership data can save precious time.
 Before considering an AMS, most associations use multiple vendors or products for their technology needs – one for their website, one to organize event registrations, one for handling member profiles, and another for managing invoices for member dues.
 Vendor relationships take time to manage, and when you’re contracting with multiple vendors, your staff might find itself regularly on the phone trying to problem-solve the latest breakdown in functionality for any given system.
 Having a business relationship with one support staff who knows their company’s product and how it integrates with other systems (such as a credit card processor or website vendor) can save plenty of support minutes in the long run.